 This CFA provides a simple and easy way of dealing with your legal case.
 It can help you put aside the stress and the worry of fighting for compensation and allow a team to help you whilst at the same time reducing the financial risk of bringing in expert help.
 If you’d like to find out more about making a claim and what to do when you get injured at a restaurant, you can talk to our team at any time.

-You may question how much compensation you could. be awarded for an accident in a restaurant.
+You may question how much compensation you could be awarded for an accident in a restaurant.
 Each accident case is unique and judged on its own merits, which is why we have avoided a personal injury claims calculator.
-The table provided here indicates average compensation pay rates for injuries such as those you might suffer after a restaurant-related injury.
+Instead, the table provided here indicates average compensation pay rates for injuries such as those you might suffer after a restaurant-related injury.

 |Injury Type||Severity||Compensation to Claim||Injury Description|